The European Championships, often referred to simply as the ‘Euros’, is one of the elite international football tournaments in the world.

 Qualifying

 The tournament proper includes 24 teams and from that only 1 team automatically qualify, being that of the host.
 The qualifying stage actually includes 55 nations, who have to play through a group stage to make it.
-Qualification starts the following autumn from the World Cup and takes almost 2 years to complete the full allocated group rounds and then knockout rounds.
+Qualification starts the following autumn from the World Cup and takes almost two years to complete the full allocated group rounds and then knockout rounds.

 Groups are worked out on a seeding basis.
 Seeds are usually worked out based on previous finishes within the European Championships and also finishes in the previous World Cup.
 One myth that many people go on is official FIFA World Rankings, which actually has nothing to do with this seeding process, although will likely work out to not to be too far away in terms of ranking.